sunh0003/W251_MichelleSun/HW03/readme.md

 docker run --name subscriber --network hw03 -v "/mnt/mybucket":/HW03-faces -ti cloud_ubuntu bash
 ```

-### Section 2.6 run face_saver_1.py code
+### Section 2.6 Run face_saver_1.py code
 Get into the cloud ubuntu container (container name: subscriber), and run the face_saver_1.py.
 This code will receive the cropped image from the jetson edge devices and save the image in the bucker on the ibmcloud.
+At the same time, we print out image shape and image name.
 ```
 docker attach subscriver
 python3 face_saver_1.py
 ```

+### Section 2.7 Coupld of sample images are attached in this repo